KooQix/Mindset/README.md

 # Description

     Youtube is an amazing source of information, however, watching requires a lot of attention.
     To be able to simply listen to the channels I love, I created a podcasts Web App using ExpressJS and Angular.
-    When adding a new channel to my list, it scraps and downloads the videos on the given channel.
+    When adding a new channel to my list, it scraps and downloads the videos from the given channel.
     Then, the web app enables to select a duration.
 The app selects random podcasts from the list of downloaded for a total duration of duration.
-    Then, it starts playing every podcast.
+    Then, it starts playing each selected podcast.

+    Personal use, so not perfect but works fine for me.
+    Feel free to add features

 ## Preparation